 When deciding on a dog, consider your needs and space where you live.
 Do you want a dog that’s continuously by your side or independent?
 How about their energy levels?
 Do you prefer a pooch that’s eager to walk in the park or snuggle next to you on the sofa?
 All of these are important to determine as you want a dog whose temperament will match yours so be sure you understand sheltie traits before choosing one of the dogs.

-Shelties are energetic, love to play fetch, and excel at agility.
-They are intelligent and learn quickly, so make sure to make the training process fun for them.
+The Shetland collie is energetic, loves to play fetch, and excels at agility.
+It looks like a collie in miniature and is intelligent and learns quickly, so make sure to make the training process fun.
 These cuties can also be stubborn and have a loud bark, so it’s crucial to teach them to stop barking on command.